All Episodes

 What's on your mind today?

-Oh, this a communist uh country that we're turning into with the Democrats.
+Oh, it's a communist country that we're turning into with the Democrats.

-I think they ought to have to live by what they propose their cells.
+I think they ought to have to live by what they propose theirselves.

 Well, I mean, it's really sad.

-I mean, U.S. special envoy, for example, for special missions, Rick Rennell, he actually was out there accusing Newsome uh yesterday of lying about the state's intention to conduct a land grab within areas hit by the LA fires and the Pacific Palisades.
+I mean, U.S. Special Envoy, for example, for Special Missions, Rick Rinnell, he actually was out there accusing Newsom yesterday of lying about the state's intention to conduct a land grab within areas hit by the LA fires in the Pacific Palisades.

-And last week Newsom allocated 101 million dollars for developers to build low income housing in the areas hit by the January fires, according to these reports I'm reading.
+And last week, Newsom allocated $101 million for developers to build low-income housing in the areas hit by the January fires, according to these reports I'm reading.

 And that decision came just days after Newsom signed a rollback of environmental regulations that has been blocking the construction of multi-unit housing structures in cities, what is often called, quote, urban infill.

-Uh Newsom also said it's time for Trump to grow up uh in a rebuke on the president, and he also called Trump a son of a beep.
+Newsom also said it's time for Trump to grow up in a rebuke on the president.

-Uh and uh it's not doing it's it's not helping the state of California because the Trump administration, they've they're firing back.
+And it's not helping the state of California because the Trump administration, they're firing back.

-They pulled a whopping four billion dollars for this ridiculous train to nowhere that you guys have been talking about.
+They pulled a whopping $4 billion for this ridiculous train to nowhere that you guys have been talking about.

-How long you've been talking about a train from LA to San Francisco that became uh uh a train from Bakersfield to Mercer.
+How long have you been talking about a train from LA to San Francisco that became a train from Bakersfield to Mercer?

 How did that happen?

-No, the trains it's it, by the way, sixteen years of failure, no completed high speed track, escalating costs.
+No, the trains, by the way, 16 years of failure, no completed high-speed track, escalating costs.

 Why should one taxpayer dollar go to this project?